sandragreiner/secpps-ws/README.md

 After the keynotes, we will have project showcases demonstrating applications of and technologies for SECPPS, for which we will invite industrial, semi-industrial (e.g., Fraunhofer), and academic (such as from the Internet of Production excellence cluster) researchers and engineers.

-These presentations will be followed by brief lightning talks (invited, about 5 minutes, based on a common presentation template) as well as presentations of results of the earlier SECPPS workshops.
-After each talk, questions, challenges, and statements will be collected to be potentially discussed in break-out groups.
+These presentations will be followed by brief lightning talks (invited, about 5 minutes) as well as presentations of results of the earlier SECPPS workshops.
+After each talk, questions, challenges, and statements will be collected to be potentially discussed in break-out groups in the afternoon.

-The collected statements from the morning sessions will be clustered and the participants can vote for topics to be discussed in break-out groups.
-The results of the break-out groups will be presented (by the break-out group leaders) and discussed in the large audience to update our collaborative research roadmap and networks.

 For the lightning talks and the discussions we foresee the following initial list of topics: